On Erlang ODE approximations of differential equations with distributed time delays: Algorithm

-while satisfying the constraint that the coefficients must sum to one.
-We approximate this integral by a left rectangle rule (such that the objective function includes $\alpha(0)$) with $N$ rectangles, and we determine the coefficients and rate parameters by solving the inequality-constrained nonlinear program (NLP)
+while satisfying the constraint that the coefficients must sum to the integral of $\alpha$ over the same interval.
+We approximate this integral by a left rectangle rule (such that the objective function includes $\alpha(0)$) with $N$ rectangles, and we determine the coefficients by solving the regularized and constrained quadratic program (QP)